-Figure 8 Discharge pattern for pellets blown through different bends without appropriate straight segment (= calming segment)
+Figure 8 Discharge pattern for pellets blown through different bends without appropriate straight section

 Pellet stores must be ventilated.
-For storage capacities of up to 40 t, with filling pipes of less than 2 m length to the outside, ventilation caps on the couplings provide sufficient ventilation.
+For storage capacities of up to 40 t, with filling pipes of less than 2 metres to the outside, ventilation caps on the couplings provide sufficient ventilation.
 In all other cases additional ventilation ducts are necessary.

 5.9.
-Best practise examples of custom-made storage rooms
+Best practice examples of custom-made storage rooms